twmht/ImageCoder/README.md

 ImageCoder
 ==============

-An Java-based Image Coder implementing some well-known algorithm including DCT, Clut, and Mosaic.
+An Java-based Image Coder implementing some well-known algorithms including DCT, Clut, and Mosaic.